 WRITING FOR ACADEMIC INTEGRITY

-Please refer to the following Unisa policy documents:
+Please refer to the following Unisa policy document:

 It is now common practice for the Unisa College of Economic and Management Sciences to run dissertations/ theses through the Turnitin software before final submission, in order to check for plagiarism.